-Giant reed seriously depletes water supplies, imbibing as much as 2,000 litres of water per standing metre of growth.
-In South Africa giant reed is considered "a national problem" because it threatens water security for the nation's growing human population.
-In the Santa Ana River system millions of dollars of drinking water have been lost.
 Giant reed was introduced to Australia long ago as an unusual ornamental grass.
 It has already invaded many Australian wetlands.
-Along the Swan River in Perth it has developed massive clumps, one at least 100m long.
-It is invasive along the Hunter, Paterson and Williams rivers in New South Wales.
+Along the Swan River in Perth it has developed massive clumps, one at least 100m long.8 It is invasive along the Hunter, Paterson and Williams rivers in New South Wales.
 But giant reed is less invasive in Australia than California, a difference that apparently reflects the number of plantings-in California it was introduced over a hundred years ago but only became a serious weed after it was widely planted for erosion control during the 1950s.
 If giant reed is planted in Australia as a biofuel the level of weed invasion can be expected to rise dramatically.
 The head of the Australia Weeds CRC, Dr Rachel McFadyen, has warned about the serious weed risk posed by this plant.
+10

 Biofuel Status: Under the name 'e-grass', giant reed has been promoted as a biofuel for ethanol production in the US.
 The Florida Native Plant Society has strongly opposed plans by the Biomass Investment Group, which claims to be an 'environmentally friendly' company, to cultivate egrass in Florida.
 Because e-grass has been genetically selected for rapid growth it is likely to be weedier than previous cultivars of giant reed, which were selected for their ornamental striped leaves.
-In Europe a Giant Reed Network was established in 1997 to promote the plant as a pulp and energy source.
+11 In Europe a Giant Reed Network was established in 1997 to promote the plant as a pulp and energy source.
+12

 In Australia, giant reed has been promoted by the South Australian Research and Development Institute (SARDI) as a promising biofuel.
 A webpage on the SARDI website shows men standing beside giant reed crops two to three times their height.
-The webpage claims that 'The possible weed risk can be neglible with appropriate management strategies.'
-While it is true that giant reed can be grown under circumstances where the weed risk is minimal (for example in isolated farm dams in arid areas), the history of pest problems in Australia shows that invasive species regularly escape human control as a consequence of carelessness or disregard for guidelines.
+The webpage claims that 'The possible weed risk can be neglible with appropriate management strategies.'13 While it is true that giant reed can be grown under circumstances where the weed risk is minimal (for example in isolated farm dams in arid areas), the history of pest problems in Australia shows that invasive species regularly escape human control as a consequence of carelessness or disregard for guidelines.
 If giant reed is promoted in South Australia as a biofuel there is a high risk of landholders ignoring any guidelines and growing it close to the Murray River, along which it would spread, especially during floods.
 Giant reed could also establish as a weed from pieces of stem falling from trucks.
 Giant reed does not produce seed, but spreads instead when stems or rootsocks are moved about by people or water.